mParticle/react-native-mparticle/README.md

 2. **Install the SDK** using CocoaPods:

-Becasue of the install step React Native will automatically include our react framework and the core iOS framework.
-However depending on your app and its other dependecies you must want to integrate it in 1 of 3 ways
+The npm install step above will automatically include our react framework and the core iOS framework in yur project.
+However depending on your app and its other dependecies you must integrate it in 1 of 3 ways

 A. Static Libraries are the React Native default but since mParticle iOS contains swift code you need to add an exception for it in the from of a pre-install command in the Podfile.
 ```bash